-- You will not be committed to the same residence, and you can easily move around from one area to another annually.
+- Flexible location: You will not be committed to the same residence, and you can easily move around from one area to another annually.

-- You can also move around during the winter season.
+- Move around: You can also move around during the winter season.
 Since you will have the privilege of enjoying the flexibility, you can try out different destinations within a month.

-- In case some repairs need to be carried out, that will not be your responsibility.
+- No maintenance: In case some repairs need to be carried out, that will not be your responsibility.

-- You will not have to stress about the cost of managing the vacation property annually
+- Less stress: You will not have to stress about the cost of managing the vacation property annually

-- You will not be responsible for catering to the cost that accrues from owning a vacation property, including maintenance, utilities, taxes, and more.
+- No additional cost: You will not be responsible for catering to the cost that accrues from owning a vacation property, including maintenance, utilities, taxes, and more.

-- You will not consider the taxes that accrue when you own property in different states.
+- No taxes: You will not consider the taxes that accrue when you own property in different states.

-- You don’t have to worry about estate planning, and whatever will happen to the vacation property when you are not around.
+- No estate planning: You don't have to worry about estate planning, and whatever will happen to the vacation property when you are not around.

 The Cons of Renting

-- The demand for vacation rentals has increased, and that means you cannot easily find a rental property during the winter period since the number of retired people has also increased drastically.
+- You always have somewhere to go: The demand for vacation rentals has increased, and that means you cannot easily find a rental property during the winter period since the number of retired people has also increased drastically.

-- The competition for rental property has risen; if you are looking to rent a house for a short period, you may end up losing out.
+- You can go on short notice: The competition for rental property has risen; if you are looking to rent a house for a short period, you may end up losing out.

-- The rental rates have risen during high season as a result of the demand.
+- No increase in rent: The rental rates have risen during high season as a result of the demand.
 Secondly, the houses located on the beachfront can also be more expensive.

-- The rental units are not well equipped, and you may have to purchase different appliances during the vacation period.
+- As luxurious as you want: The rental units are not well equipped, and you may have to purchase different appliances during the vacation period.

-- Rental units do not offer flexibility; at times, a rental house may only be available for one month, and you will have to vacate at some point.
+- Flexibele periods: Rental units do not offer flexibility; at times, a rental house may only be available for one month, and you will have to vacate at some point.

-- You may be stuck with basic cable TV.
+- TV: You may be stuck with basic cable TV.

-- Some of the rental units do not allow pets.
+- You can take your pet: Some of the rental units do not allow pets.

 Purchasing a winter home